 - Staff emergencies do not affect the center’s hours.

-- Teamwork can promote a positive atmosphere and spirit of cooperation.
+- Working together can create a positive environment and a sense of cooperation.

 We have our own Child Care Center in West Hollywood.